rolinge/gen3-azure/projects/gen3-kubes/INSTALL.md

 ## create the database users and grant permissions.
 You can find unique generated passwords in the terraform output.
 You can also use any passwords that you like.
 Once you enter them into the config files, you don't have to deal with them anymore, so no reason to make them easy to remember.
+Connect to the database server with your favorite tool or command line.
 ```
 #POSTGRES_PASSWORD will come from the Terraform Output